 Disruptive Energy is a new entrant in the automotive world.
-Its business includes related energy activities in battery-powered cars, solar energy and back-up power generation.
+Its business includes related energy activities in BEVs, solar energy and back-up power generation.

-- DE began marketing cars and SUVs in the luxury market primarily in the U.S. and Europe.
-It was the first significant manufacturer of battery-powered vehicles with performance and significant driving range.
-It sold approximately 100,000 vehicles in 2018.
-Starting in the 3rd quarter of 2019, when its more affordable sedan was finally released, it sold more vehicles in the U.S. than either of the German luxury car makers. - DE bought a solar panel company and developed its own residential solar roof tiles.
+- DE began its operations in the luxury market, which features more modest vehicle sales but high revenues per sale.
+It marketed cars and SUVs primarily in the U.S. and Europe.
+It was the first significant manufacturer of battery-powered vehicles with strong performance and significant driving range (300 miles/475 kilometers).
+It sold approximately 100,000 vehicles in 2017.
+Starting in the 3rd quarter of 2018, when it launched a more affordable sedan at the lower end of the luxury market, it sold more vehicles in the U.S. than either of the German luxury car makers.
+It aspires to become a mainstream manufacturer in the U.S. and China. - DE bought a solar panel company and developed its own residential solar roof tiles.
 It sells solar power/battery back-up systems to homeowners.
-The company is not a significant player in these markets. - DE has installed the first large scale solar/battery back-up system in Australia.
+The company is not yet a significant player in these markets as resources were first focused on bringing the more affordable sedan to market. - DE has installed the first large scale solar/battery back-up system in Australia.
 That system has been proven to reduce back-up power generation by 90%, using renewable, non-polluting energy.
 This scalable platform can also reduce peak performance requirements, enabling utilities to defer or eliminate building additional power generation stations.
 Other competitors providing this new capability are starting to emerge.